 F.A.Q's with a grain of salt

 A. Most don't know, since the main use of an EV is to commute a known distance, most people never run out of electrons as long as their EV has a rated range higher than the normal commute.
-Volts have an all electric range that varies from 35-50 miles, Leaf's from 60-80 miles, Teslas 200+ miles.
+Bolt EV's have an all electric range from 238 miles, Leaf's from 150 miles, Teslas from 237 miles.
 All depends on battery capacity and how the car is driven.
 For a good overview, click here.

 It is a rare occurrence to see a dead EV on the road for many reasons, no one will try driving to Florida without a planned route mapping where to stop to recharge.
 Occasionally you will find manufacturers testing the Miami - Atlanta route carrying a full EVSE unit in their trunk to charge at RV parks on their route (I met such a team charging at work here).
 Each vehicle will have a different range in miles and such depends on the conditions, topography, speed and if it's only going downhill with the wind on its tail.